 The most significant difference between an Insurance broker and an Insurance Agent is their approach to representing the companies they have ties with.
 An insurance broker represents you as the client and has a good view of your benefits.
 In contrast, an Insurance Agent represents the company where they are appointed.
 You then become the customer.

 Insurance Agents are responsible for offering you products and services.
 These are mostly limited to the availability of the products in the employer’s company.
-Also, the insurance agents have the task for the accurate and flawless processing of documents, including forms, paperwork, premium payments, timely deposits and so on.
+Also, the insurance agents have the task of the accurate and flawless processing of documents, including forms, paperwork, premium payments, timely deposits, etc.

 Insurance Brokers, on the other hand, are responsible for providing you with information.
 This set of data can range across various suitable options and are curated as per your needs.
 It is in their interest that you are provided with the most suitable product as per your requirements.
-Your satisfaction becomes even more critical as their income depends on the compensation they earn after each deal made.
+Your satisfaction becomes even more critical as their income depends on their compensation after each deal made.

 Variety of Products Offered.

 Insurance Agents have limited resources of policies or products to offer.
 They generally can represent a maximum of one each of insurance.
-These insurances can cover general insurance, life insurance, and health insurance companies.
-They are also responsible for providing you with insightful information on these products or helping you get in touch with the said company.
+These insurances cover general, life, and health insurance companies.
+They are also responsible for providing insightful information on these products or helping you get in touch with the said company.